Clan Macdonald Tour inc. Armadale Castle (Isle of Skye)

 Discover the ancient history of the Clan Macdonald in the Hebrides with a tour of Clan Donald lands on the Isle of Skye.
 Visit Armadale Castle and the Museum of the Isles which details the history of the Macdonalds over the centuries.

 As well as enjoying the wonderful Museum of the Isles (which tells the history of the Macdonalds over the centuries) there are beautiful gardens to explore along with the ruins of Armadale Castle, the ancestral home of the Macdonalds of Sleat.
-Leaving Armadale we spend the rest of the afternoon getting off the beaten path and exploring the remote western side of the Sleat Peninsula for a tour of ancient Clan Donald lands and some great views across to the Cuillin mountains before we begin our journey back to Inverness.
+Leaving Armadale we spend the rest of the afternoon exploring the breath-taking scenery of the western side of the Sleat Peninsula during a tour of ancient Clan Donald lands.
+With a stunning coastline and heather-clad hills there are plenty of opportunities to get off the beaten path, before we begin our journey back to Inverness.

 Private Tour Price (per tour)